AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 # 🏦 Vaults

 The core mechanism of this module relies on a vault system.
 Users can deposit collateral in `VaultManager` contracts, and borrow a certain amount of agTokens from this vault as a debt that will have to be repaid later.
-By doing so, they can keep their exposure to the tokens deposited as collateral, while being able to spend the borrowed funds.
+By doing so, they can keep their exposure to the tokens deposited as collateral, while being able to use or spend the borrowed funds.
 They can also use this mechanism to increase their exposure to the collateral they own, on-chain and in one transaction.

 ## 🔎 TL;DR